 Write a program — These are the most important exercises in the course.
 These can vary greatly in their complexity: all the way from short and simple tasks to puzzlers that will really put your brain to work...
 You can start working on any task marked as "Available".
 To start one, just click the "Open" button on the task description.

 This will open the Web IDE.
 The first tab contains the task conditions.
 The second tab is where you type your code.

 To check if you've successfully completed the task, you'll need to click the "Verify" button.
 This will send your program to our servers for verification and then show you the results.

-Create a mini projects — These are the most interesting and challenging exercises!
+Create mini projects — These are the most interesting and challenging exercises!
 A mini-project consists of a series of interconnected sub-tasks.
 By the end, you will have created your very own little project, such as a game.
 But before you get to create your first mini-project, you’ve got a lot of work to do.
-You won’t see your first mini-project until Level 20.
+You won’t see your first mini-project until the end of Java Core quest.

 Nerd Break — These are the hardest exercises of them all!
 Just kidding!
 Most often, a "break" involves watching a cool tech-related video.
 And yes, you still get a dark matter reward for these exercises too.